-News · Cataract Surgery · Updated May 2026
+News · Cataract surgery · Updated May 2026

 Cataract surgery recovery week by week: a UK 2026 timeline

-Fast answer: how long does cataract recovery take?
+Fast answer: how long does recovery take?

-Most UK patients are seeing clearly within 24–48 hours and are back to light daily activity the next day.
+Most UK 2026 patients are seeing clearly within 24 to 48 hours and resume light daily activity the next day.
 Drops are tapered over 4 weeks and the eye is fully stabilised — including your final spectacle prescription — at 4 to 6 weeks.
-The most common timeline at a glance:
+Day 0 brings mild blur, watering and scratchiness; days 1–7 the vision clears and most normal activity resumes; weeks 2–4 the drops taper and the second eye is operated; weeks 5–6 you get your final glasses and full return to swimming, gym and contact sports.

 Honest one-liner: cataract surgery is one of the fastest-recovering elective operations in modern medicine — most people are at the supermarket the next day.
 The 4–6 week timeline is for full visual stabilisation, not for getting back to normal life.